 This page considers erosion hotspots in the context of the glacially deposited coastline of East Yorkshire, the greater section of which is known as the Holderness coast.

-A coastal erosion hotspot, otherwise written hot-spot or hot spot and very occasionally abbreviated to EHS, may be regarded as a location along a designated stretch of receding coast where cliff loss is reliably measured over a given time as being significantly above the average for that length of coast.
+A coastal erosion hotspot, otherwise written hot-spot or hot spot, may be regarded as a location along a designated stretch of receding coast where cliff loss is reliably measured over a given time as being significantly above the average for that length of coast.

 Any natural or human action that brings about a local reduction in beach level is almost certain to produce an erosion hotspot.
 Two processes can be observed to do this.